NCJFCJ in the State of Georgia

 Judicial and Associate Members in Georgia.

 The NCJFCJ is funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) to provide targeted support to the Muskogee County and Rockdale County Juvenile Drug Treatment Court (JDTC) Teams, which are implementing the Juvenile Drug Treatment Court Guidelines and other key recommended practices.
-The NCJFCJ also provides targeted support to the Cherokee County JDTC Team.
-The NCJFCJ provides targeted support through court assessments, on-site court observation, strategic planning activities, peer-to-peer learning, and individualized training.
+The NCJFCJ provides targeted support through court assessments; on site court observation; strategic planning activities; peer-to- peer learning; and individualized training.

 With funding support from the NoVo Foundation, the NCJFCJ provides training and technical assistance to the Douglas County Juvenile Court to identify and promote promising practices in juvenile and family courts to address child sex trafficking.